tomyama-code/tomyama_script_collection/docs/c.md

 - User-defined-file

-    ".c.constant" should be placed in the same directory as "c script" or in "$HOME".
+    ".c.rc" should be placed in the same directory as "c script" or in "$HOME".

-        [ .c.constant ]
+        [ .c.rc ]
-        ## - ".c.constant" should be placed
+        ## - ".c.rc" should be placed
         ##   in the same directory as "c script" or in "$HOME".
         ##
         ## - "c script" is not case-sensitive.